PALEO THANKSGIVING!

 Ingredients

-1 lb mild Italian pork or chicken sausage, casing removed (I used chicken sausages from my local butcher)
+1 lb mild Italian pork or chicken sausage, casing removed (I used chicken

 4 ½ cups mushrooms, diced